coder/docs/environments/lifecycle.md

 Rebuilding an [Environment](index.md) allows you to update to the latest image, edit resource requests, or restart your environment after a shutdown.

-Only the `/home/coder` directory persists between rebuilds.
-Rebuilds do not affect configurations and source code within the `/home/coder` subtree, even if the underlying [Image](../images/index.md) or its dependencies change.
+Only the `/home/<username>` directory persists between rebuilds.
+Rebuilds do not affect configurations and source code within the `/home/<username>` subtree, even if the underlying [Image](../images/index.md) or its dependencies change.

+   **Note:** `username` is defined in the image.
+See https://docs.docker.com/engine/reference/builder/#user

 ## Auto-Off